rougin/wildfire/README.md

 }
 ```

-From the example, only the `gender` field was displayed in the result because it was the only field specified the in `visible` property of the `User` model.
+From the example, only the `gender` field was displayed in the result because it was the only field specified in the `$visible` property of the `User` model.

 ### Using timestamps